DanWahlin/Angular-JumpStart/README.md

     *Replace with:*     `//moduleId: module.id,`

-    If you plan on sticking with Webpack and not going back to SystemJS you can completely remove `moduleId: module.id,` if you'd like.
+    If you plan on only using Webpack and not going back to SystemJS you can completely remove `moduleId: module.id,` if you'd like.

 1. Open `src/app/app-routing.module.ts` and change `app/` to `./` for all `loadChildren` paths.
 For example: